-In addition to the setting of the QoS standards for the above-mentioned universal postal services, the MCA is also updating: (i) the collective compensation scheme;2 and (ii) the information and reporting requirements.
-Such updates are required as a result of the recent changes made to the QoS standards for ordinary mail pertaining to the fourth quarter of MaltaPost's financial year (i.e., 1st July to 30th September).
+In addition to the setting of the QoS standards for the above-mentioned universal postal services, the MCA is also updating: (i) the Collective Compensation Scheme;2 and (ii) the information and reporting requirements.
+Such updates are required as a result of the recent changes made to the QoS standards for domestic mail pertaining to the fourth quarter of MaltaPost's financial year (i.e., 1st July to 30th September).
+For the period between 1st July and 30th September (i.e., the fourth quarter of MaltaPost's financial year) the QoS performance will be assessed based on the percentage of mail delivered within two working days.

-This consultation does not extend to the methodology for measuring and monitoring the actual performance against the set QoS targets (refer to Appendix B).
+The MCA's 2024 QoS Decision does not extend to the methodology for measuring and monitoring the actual performance against the set QoS targets.
+The methodology reflected in the MCA's 2016 QoS Decision (also reflected in Appendix B) will continue to apply.

 In addition, the consultation does not extend to other aspects of QoS, and monitoring systems established in the MCA's 2005 QoS Decision3 related to: the complaint handling mechanism; and the compensation schemes for loss, damage or delayed delivery of a postal article.
-These QoS measurement and monitoring systems have been effective in ensuring a high-quality and reliable universal postal service in Malta.